-- 1. Does your SCSServiceConfiguration object point to a valid, accessible community URL? - 2.
-Have you set up App Transport Security (ATS) exceptions for your community's domain and for localhost?
+- 1. Does your SCSServiceConfiguration object point to a valid, accessible Experience Cloud site URL? - 2.
+Have you set up App Transport Security (ATS) exceptions for your Experience Cloud site's domain and for localhost?
 See Install the Service SDK for iOS for more info.

-- 3. Have you set up a Community or Salesforce site?
+- 3. Have you set up a Experience Cloud or Salesforce site?
 See Cloud Setup for Knowledge for more info. - 4.
 Do you have Guest Access to the Support API enabled for your site?
 See Cloud Setup for Knowledge for more info.